cpran/cpran/doc/cpran.md

     that plugin's directory for a test directory.

     By default and convention, the test directory is named `t` and resides at the root of the plugin.
-Within this directory, all files that have a `.t`extension will be regarded as tests.
+Within this directory, all files that have a `.t` extension will be regarded as tests.
 Tests are all run by Praat, and they are expected to conform to the [Test Anything Protocol](http://testanything.org/) for correct evaluation.
-You might want to look at the [https://gitlab.com/cpran/plugin\_testsimple|testsimple](https://gitlab.com/cpran/plugin_testsimple|testsimple) plugin to make it
+You might want to look at the [testsimple](https://gitlab.com/cpran/plugin_testsimple) plugin to make it
     easier to write tests.

     See [CPrAN::Command::test](test) for the full documentation.